 While it may be tempting to buy some points when they’re on a discount, it’s almost never a good idea to do so if you don’t have a specific plan for using those points within, say, the next 6–12 months.
 You might have a dream trip brewing in the back of your mind, but if the availability doesn’t work out or there’s a devaluation to the program’s award chart, your miles might not end up getting used as you had originally planned.

-If you’re interested in purchasing points, I should mention a few quick things about the actual process itself.
-First off, if you’re buying points from a US-based loyalty program, like American AAdvantage or Alaska Mileage Plan, then you’ll usually be hit with sales taxes if you input a Canadian billing address during the checkout process.
+If you’re interested in purchasing points, be sure to keep a few things in mind about the actual process itself.
+First off, if you’re buying points from a US-based loyalty program, like American AAdvantage or Alaska Airlines Mileage Plan, then you’ll usually be hit with sales taxes if you input a Canadian billing address during the checkout process.

 As you can imagine, this can quickly eat into the already tightened value that you’re getting from buying points in the first place.
 Thankfully, the way around this is simple: use a US credit card and a US billing address to buy points from these programs.

 Another consideration is which credit card you should use when purchasing points, and the answer will depend on which category of transactions the purchase ultimately falls under.
 Some programs process your points purchases as a transaction with the airline or hotel itself, in which case it’d fall under the “travel” category, and would be eligible for category bonuses like 2x the points on the Amex Gold Rewards Card or the Amex Platinum Card.

 However, other programs use a third-party vendor like Points.com to complete the transaction, in which case it’s just a general-category purchase like any other, so you can use any card on which you’re looking to complete a minimum spend.
 Among the above examples, American AAdvantage processes points purchases directly as an airline purchase, whereas Alaska Airlines Mileage Plan, Hilton Honors, and Aeroplan go through Points.com.